mplpl/unrar_amiga/README.md

 ftp://sourceware.org/pub/newlib/newlib-3.1.0.tar.gz

-For getpass() function missing in AROS I took the code from libnix 3.0 by Diego Cassoran: https://github.com/diegocr/libnix
+For getpass() function missing in AROS I took the code from libnix 3.0 by Diego Casorran: https://github.com/diegocr/libnix

 As libiconv is missing in AmigaOS3, I use one from Aminet ported by Bruno Haible & Diego Casorran (LGPL):